djsauble/learn-gpui/book/CHAPTER_01.md

 In this chapter, you learned how to:
 - Set up a new Rust project with the GPUI dependency.
 - Install the necessary system libraries for your operating system.
-- Write a simple application that renders text and an SVG image.
+- Create a windowed application using `gpui::Application`.
+- Define and render a `View` with state.
+- Use the `div` element and styling methods to create a layout.
 - Progressively build a UI, from a blank window to a styled view.
-- Understand the roles of `App`, `Window`, `View`, and `Elements` in a GPUI application.
-- Include and use assets like SVG icons.

 You now have a working GPUI development environment.
 You've taken the first and most important step on your journey to mastering GPUI.